prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-pb.md

 * Rewarded Video via `RewardedVideoAdUnit`
 * Native Styles via `NativeRequest`

-Te basic integration steps for these ad units you can find at the page for integration using [Original API](/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.html).
+The basic integration steps for these ad units you can find at the page for integration using [Original API](/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.html).
 The diference is that you should use  the `fetchDemand` function with following signature:

 ``` swift
 dynamic public func fetchDemand(